paparazzi/paparazzi/doc/sphinx/source/developer_guide/system_overview.rst

 System Architecture
 =========================

-The typical configuration constitute of a standard laptop as ground station and one more more drones with a RC transmitter for each as safety link.
+The typical configuration constitute of a standard laptop as ground station and one or more drones, possibly with a RC transmitter for each as safety link.
 The Command and Control link is made by a pair of modems on the ground and in the drones.

 .. image:: general_arch.png